ved5288/matchup/README.md

 `Please enter the location of file where course preferences are stored` : _Input the coursePreferenceList.csv's location_

-`Please enter the location of file from where you want the master class constraint specifications to be read:` : _Input the masterClassSpecification.csv's location_
+`Please enter the location of file from where you want the master class constraint specifications to be read` : _Input the masterClassSpecification.csv's location_

-`Please enter the location of file from where you want the student class constraint specifications to be read:` : _Input the studentClassSpecification.csv's location_
+`Please enter the location of file from where you want the student class constraint specifications to be read` : _Input the studentClassSpecification.csv's location_

 `Which algorithm to run?` <br />
 `1.
 Gale-Shapley + Iterative Allotment Framework` <br />